thunderdust/Solaris/catalog.md

 Purpose of using the software:

-1. *Deal with after-sale service requests of laptop replacement and repair from clients*
+1. *Deal with after-sale service requests of laptop replacement / repair from clients*
+2. *Collect customers' feedback on after-sales services*

 Situation of using the software:

-1. When a customer calls service center and asks for replacement / repair of the laptop he purchased, after-sales service agents need to handle the request.
+1. When a customer calls / emails service center and asks for replacement / repair of the laptop he purchased, after-sales service agents need to handle the request.
 He serves as a mediator between customer and the company to provide customers with satisfying after-sales services.

+2. When a after-sale service has been processed, the agent needs to collect customer's feedback on the service to help improve it in future.
+He might ask the customers a few questions, or ask the customer to rate the service.

 Describe what user expects.